Best business startup ideas: Spaces to consider, and how to choose one

 Subscription-based models

-Subscription services have been booming: by 2027, the global subscription ecommerce platform market is projected to reach $320 billion, up from $73 billion in 2021.
-People love the convenience, but they also love the curated, personalized experience.
 Whether it’s a niche product such as artisanal snacks or services such as virtual fitness classes, customers are happy to sign up for recurring offerings they can’t easily find elsewhere.
-The beauty of subscription models is the recurring revenue, which is every startup’s dream, while the challenge is finding a niche where people are willing to pay regularly.
+For startups, the draw of subscription models is the recurring revenue, while the challenge is finding a niche where people are willing to pay regularly.

 Mental health and wellness services